artinf0/desafio2/README.md

 ### Instruções
       1. Faça o fork do desafio;
-      2. Crie um repositório privado no bitbucket para o projeto e adicione como colaborador o usuário artinf0;
-      3. Desenvolva.
+      2. Desenvolva.
 Você terá até 7 (sete) dias a partir da data do envio do desafio;
-      4. Após concluir seu trabalho faça um push;
-      5. Envie um e-mail para arthur.azevedo@dock.tech notificando a finalização do desafio para validação.
+      3. Envie um e-mail para arthur.azevedo@dock.tech notificando a finalização do desafio e o link do repositório para validação.